Learn Acoustic Guitar

 Fretboard hacks

-While learning the correct order of notes is key to learning the guitar fretboard, there are some useful hacks I’ve either been shown or discovered over the years that will help you develop those reference points for notes we discussed earlier in this article.
+While learning the correct order of notes on your guitar is key to learning the guitar fretboard, there are some useful hacks I’ve either been shown or discovered over the years that will help you develop those reference points for notes we discussed earlier in this article.

 Learn your open strings